artmetla/DejaView/docs/quickstart/chrome-tracing.md

 5. Now you can start the trace recording.
 Press the **"Start recording"** button when ready.
 6. Proceed to use the browser to capture the action you want to trace, and wait for the trace to finish.
 You can also stop the trace manually by pressing the "Stop" button.

-   **Do not close the perfetto UI tab!** Otherwise, tracing will stop and the trace data will be lost.
+   **Do not close the dejaview UI tab!** Otherwise, tracing will stop and the trace data will be lost.

 7. Once the trace is ready, you can find and analyze it in the left menu **"Current Trace"**.